mrbrant89/wokedissident/_posts/2025/04/2025-04-06-universal-healthcare-comparison.md

 ### Employer-Based Insurance: The Golden Cage

 During WWII, wage controls led companies to offer health insurance as a perk.
 It stuck.
-Now, nearly half of all The U.S.ns get coverage through their jobs [2](https://www.kff.org/other/state-indicator/total-population/).
+Now, nearly half of all Americans get coverage through their jobs [2](https://www.kff.org/other/state-indicator/total-population/).

 Problem is: